 Adult Adoptee Therapy

 Early experiences of loss, separation, trauma, unresolved conflict, or feeling as though you do not fully belong can leave lasting imprints on emotional and psychological well-being.
-Many adoptees learn early to adapt—minimizing needs, managing complexity, or moving forward without language for what was disrupted or lost.
+Many adoptees develop coping strategies from a young age to get by, such as suppressing their own needs, navigating complicated emotions alone, or pressing forward without ever having words to name what they lost or what changed.
 Over time, these adaptations can contribute to chronic anxiety, depression, emotional numbness, or recurring difficulties in relationships.

 Our approach